HVoltBb/HVoltBb/README.md

 ![cover](https://hvoltbb.github.io/pics/cover_pic.jpg)

-### Hi there, I'm HYENA - aka [HVoltBb][github page] among other labels
+### Hi there, this is HYENA - aka [HVoltBb][github page] among other labels

-- I'm currently learning everything
+- &#9807; by choice if you believe such things
-- I'm looking forward to colabs with other content creators
+- Looking forward to colabs with other content creators
 - 2021 Theme(s): Climate change, gender equality

 ### Connect with me: